Child Protection and Safeguarding

 No other private information about pupils is ever published on the website such as surnames or contact details

 There are currently no procedures for reporting Domestic Abuse incidents to schools which means that our children are left without the support and nurture that they need when they need it most.
-Operation Encompass has been created to address this so that by 9.00am on the next school day the school’s Key Adult will be informed that the child or young person has been involved, heard or witnessed a domestic incident.
+Operation Encompass has been created to ensure that there are procedures for reporting Domestic Abuse incidents to school which means that our children will have support and nurture when they need it.
+Schools are informed by 9.00am on the next school day.
+The school’s Key Adult (Jo Duckworth) will be informed that the child or young person has been involved, heard or witnessed a domestic incident.
 This knowledge, given to schools through Operation Encompass, allows the provision of immediate early intervention through silent or overt support dependent upon the needs and wishes of the child.

 For further information please go to the Operation Encompass website: